jeevanism/baloongame/README.md

 - clone the repo
 - open the index.html in Web Browser

+## WIP - React App
+- checkout into react-game branch

 ## Future Plans
-- convert into a React App
 - Build a ReactNative App
 - Port into VueJS
 - Connect with a Backend to save Scores